richbai90/ruby_xmlmc/README.md

 ###  Api

   The API helpers are divided into classes of the services available in the API.
-Currently only two classes exist: `Session`, and `Data`.
+Currently the following classes exist: `Session`, `Data`, `Helpdesk`, and `Knowledgebase`.
 Before you can use any other method, a login method must be executed.
 After that the session state is maintained automatically through consecutive calls.
 To end your session a logoff method must be executed.